little-pinecone/efficient-mvp-example/README.md

 * [Migrations are executed by Flyway](https://keepgrowing.in/java/springboot/add-flyway-migrations-to-your-spring-boot-project/)
   and run automatically on the application startup.

+### Initializing database

+1. Run application with profile `init`.
+2. Perform a `GET` request to the `http://localhost:8080/api/init` endpoint.
+Application initializes database with fake random values and returns the `seed` used for random data generation.
+3. You can pass the `seed` as a request parameter, e.g. `http://localhost:8080/api/init?seed=9876` to get the same values.
+4. Every initialization clears the database and restarts indexes before generating new records.

 ### Dropping database

 To create the database from scratch run the following commands in the project directory: